-ation Goal: Provide a safe and efficient transportation system that meets the II residents, including highways, local roads, bike trails and lanes, and sidewalks.
+Transport Transportation Goal: Provide a safe and efficient transportation system that meets the needs of a needs of all residents, including highways, local roads, bike trails and lanes, and sidewalks.
 Objective Maintain an interconnected multimodal network.
 Objective Ensure that transportation system improvements are coordinated with future land development, existing land uses, and community appearance objectives.
 Objective Encourage new neighborhood and non-residential development designs that support a range of transportation options.
 Objective Continue to actively participate in multi-jurisdictional transportation system planning and improvements.
 Objective Provide for adequate road capacities and safe road conditions in cooperation with the county and state.
-Objective Support safe biking and walking routes in the City that serve neighborhoods, parks, the downtown, and other community facilities, gathering places, and services.
-Objective Identify established bus routes and improve promotion of their use.
-Objective Strengthen relationship with Menominee Regional Public Transit to enhance fixed-route transit service within the City.
-Objective Seek to the make the airport a more regional attraction through remarketing.
+Objective · · · · · · · · · · · · · · · · · · · Objective Identify established bus routes and improve promotion of their use.

+Objective Strengthen relationship with Menominee Regional Public Transit to enhance fixed- route transit service within the City.
+Objective Seek to make the airport a more regional attraction through remarketing.
 Objective Continue to work with WisDOT and Shawano County to address traffic capacity issues on critical highways that pass through the City.
 Objective Work with Shawano County and private providers to continue and expand transportation options to those who require them, such as the elderly, disabled, and children.
 Objective Work towards expanding the existing trail network, and work with the county and state to interconnect local trails and bike routes with the Mountain Bay State Trail.
 Objective Continue to monitor CTH B and Main Street for warrants and crash statistics regarding the possible safety upgrade of the intersection.
 Objective Develop crash hot spot map and monitor intersection crash statistics throughout the City.

-Objective Coordinate with other units of government on other forms of transportation, such as transit, rail, air, trucks, and water.
+Objective Coordinate with other units of government on other forms of transportation, such - as transit, rail, air, trucks, and water.